graphql/graphql-spec/spec/Section 4 -- Introspection.md

 * `name` must return a String.
 * `description` may return a String or {null}.
 * `inputFields`: a list of `InputValue`.
+  * Accepts the argument `includeDeprecated` which defaults to {false}.
+If {true}, deprecated fields are also returned.
 * All other fields must return {null}.